 If you decide to make your own chili oil, you will start with that step.
 Otherwise, skip ahead to directions for the dipping sauce.

 Make the Chili Oil

 Place the chili powder or chili flakes into a heatproof bowl.

 In a small saucepan, heat 2 tablespoons of oil.
 Pour the hot oil into the chili powder.
 Let it cool.
 The chili oil can be stored in the fridge uan airtight jar or container if not used immediately.

 Make the Dipping Sauce

-- In a small bowl, combine garlic, soy sauce, vinegar, sesame oil, and 1 teaspoon of the hot chili oil.
+In a small bowl, combine the garlic, soy sauce, vinegar, sesame oil, and 1 teaspoon of the hot chili oil.
 Whisk until well combined.

 Serve with your favorite dumplings.

 The dipping sauce can be stored in a sealed container in the refrigerator for up to three days.